Monday, November 30, 2015

 Review

 I know what you're thinking about COCKTAIL, a film I am regretfully announcing was not a highlight of Tom's career.
 However, this film was seriously underrated.
 This picture got criticised for being cheesy.
 I disagreed with the generally hostile reception of this feature as it is a non-stop watchable guilty pleasure.
 Tom Cruise soon redeemed his honour with the release of Rain Man later that same year.
-When watching COCKTAIL, it was very over-the-top with its fresh comedy and heartbreak.
+When I saw COCKTAIL, it was very over-the-top with its fresh comedy and heartbreak.
 I enjoyed seeing Tom with his smug-faced charm and his masterful bartending skills.
 It complements the film for what's shaken, not stirred and redeems itself from the underwritten concept, which was predictable and presented no value.

 My final thought for this picture is if you're in the mood for a good midday movie with some good points and real lighthearted 80s music.
 Then, this is a solid picture for you.